What Happens When You Stop Drinking Alcohol: An Honest Look

 Your gut microbiome, the trillions of bacteria in your digestive system, influences everything from immunity to mood.
 Diversity is good.
 More different species generally means better health.

-A randomised trial found that both alcoholic and non-alcoholic beer increased gut microbiota diversity after four weeks of daily consumption.
+A small randomised trial found that both beer and non-alcoholic beer shifted gut microbiota composition (towards Bacteroidetes) over 30 days of daily consumption.
 The benefits came from the beer's polyphenols, not the alcohol.

-AF beer polyphenols appear to inhibit harmful bacteria like Clostridium difficile while promoting beneficial strains like Bifidobacterium and Lactobacillus.
-The result: reduced inflammation and improved intestinal barrier function.
+Beer polyphenols (present in both regular and AF beer) appear to inhibit harmful bacteria like Clostridium difficile while encouraging the growth of beneficial strains such as Bifidobacterium and Lactobacillus.
+The likely result: reduced inflammation and improved intestinal barrier function.

 Mental Clarity and Mood